taurusilver7/foodizone/README.md

 ### Cart Context

 - Instead of managing the states from parent component, set up the context to manage the states.
 Create the context files in /src/store directory.
 - The context and the provider for the states are created.
 All the components in the App component needs the state props, to rerender the application.
-Wrap the App with CartProvider to wrap all the components
+Wrap the App with CartProvider to wrap all the components.

+- By using the useContext(CartContext) hook, the HeaderButton component will be re-evaluated by react whenever the context changes (update in CartProvider).
+Change the cart value to dynamic.
+- useReducer to manage the state in Provider to add an item to the cart.

 ### Deployment